 Academic Programs and Accreditations

-The MSU Alcohol and Other Drug Policy can be accessed at http://www.hr.msu.edu/documents/supportstaffpolproc/drug_alcohol.htm.
+The University Policy on Alcohol and Controlled Substance can be accessed at http://www.hr.msu.edu/documents/uwidepolproc/contsubstances.htm.
 The Annual Security Report (http://police.msu.edu/cleryreport.asp) provides information about alcohol and other drug health risks, drug alcohol laws and penalties, and campus alcohol and other drug education and counseling resources.

 Campus Security Policies, Crime Statistics and Crime Log